goorkamateusz/GooUnity/README.md

 ## Collaborate

 I would like to get ideas, tips & opinion about code, architecture and features from You!
-Create issue of Your ideas, comments, request and bugs report!
+Create issue of Your ideas, comments, request and bugs report or send private message on my social medias.

-Before first pull request read [CONTRIBUTING.md](Docs/CONTRIBUTING.md).
+Before first pull request read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Tools